5 Reasons Why Peniche is Summer 2019's Top Surfing Destination

 It will be a perfect retreat, but you'll also be close to the full tourist cities such as Lisbon; the capital of Portugal is only 1 hour away from Peniche.
 There you can enjoy cultural sites, shopping quarters, lively spirit of the town and Portuguese fado music during eating a dinner.

 Surfers are very easy going.
 They can lay on the beach for the whole day and wait for the perfect wave.
-The Portuguese act similarly, they can sit all day in a fishing chair and wait for a fish to bite.
+The Portuguese act similarly.
+They can sit all day in a fishing chair and wait for a fish to bite.
 Everyone can quickly adapt to the Portuguese way of life (especially surfers) and become quite a chill person.
 But the best thing is that, in Portugal, there is nothing wrong with it!

-Beach bars and night clubs
+4. Beach bars and nightclubs

-Other adventure activities
+5. Other adventure-packed activities

 Every day can be full of laughter, adrenaline, and fun.
 Peniche wouldn't have been Portugal’s most famous surfing destination if not for the skate parks.
 Surfers can learn new fun tricks that they can also use on the waves.
 You know, boards go hand in hand with each other.